 Interoperability hubs are expected to play an increasingly important role in the financial systems of the countries where they are set up.
 As hubs gain importance, regulators are aligning compliance principles with those of banking standards.
 MMPs must therefore prepare for these new requirements.

-To learn more about governance issues, you can read our article: link to governance article.
+To learn more about governance issues, you can read our article.

 Sofrecom-GSMA analysis: https://www.gsma.com/mobilefordevelopment/resources/tracking-the-journey-towards-mobile-money-interoperability-emerging-evidence-from-six-markets-tanzania-pakistan-madagascar-ghana-jordan-and-uganda/